Symbian9/qmapshack-doc-wiki/DocFaqHandling.md

 * the track history (can't be re-activated when GPX file is re-loaded into QMS),
 * the track display color
-* the type of a trackpoint (trackpoint created by routing engine (so-called subpoint) or trackpoint created by user interaction)
+* the type of a trackpoint (trackpoint created by routing engine (so-called subpoint) or trackpoint created by user interaction, hidden trackpoint, activity)

 Trackpoints created by a routing engine can't be edited by the user whereas trackpoints created by a user can be